tc39/proposal-eventual-send/README.md

    * the remaining behavior in the proxy methods to guarantee that these invariants are upheld despite arbitrary behavior by the handler.
    * fallback behaviors for absent traps, implemented in terms of the remaining traps.

-Following this analogy, we add the internal eventual-send methods to all promises, provide default behaviors for unhandled promises, and introduce handled promises whose handlers provide traps for these methods.
+Following this analogy, this proposal adds internal eventual-send methods to all promises, provides default behaviors for unhandled promises, and introduces handled promises whose handlers provide traps for these methods.

-We introduce a new constructor, `HandledPromise`, for making handled promises.
+A new constructor, `HandledPromise`, enables the creation of handled promises.
 The static methods below are static methods of this constructor.

 | Internal Method | Static Method |
 | --- | --- |